ryanatkn/gro/README.md

 gro test # make sure everything looks good - same as `npm test`

 # development
-gro dev # start dev server in watch mode; it's designed as a long-running process gro build # update the `gro` CLI locally
+gro dev # start SvelteKit and other plugins, like API servers; usually you'll keep this running gro build # update the `gro` CLI locally

 # use your development version of `gro` locally in another project